esaiventhan/aem/README.md

 Please refer to the "newsComponent" under ui.apps project module.

-Please refer to the "How to build" section for the project stepup.
+Please refer to the "How to build" section for the project setup.

 ## Requirements
 1. Allow an author to publish a list on news